geoffreylitt/homepage/source/articles/2021-03-05-bring-your-own-client.html.md

 If you want to follow along with future updates, you can subscribe via the links below.

 And if you have ideas about this topic or want to chat, feel free to [get in touch](mailto:gklitt@gmail.com).

+## PS: idea incubation

+I actually wrote this note 10 months ago and had totally forgotten about it.

+An hour ago, I randomly came across it and was quite amused.
+It includes some ideas which I _thought_ I had started thinking about only recently.
+But it turns out they've been incubating in my mind for a long time.
+Funny how that works!